Lewis–Clark Valley murders: Lewiston Civic Theater incident

-Kristina Diane Nelson, 21, and her stepsister Jacqueline Ann “Brandy” Miller, 18, disappeared while walking from Nelson's apartment to a grocery store in downtown Lewiston, Idaho on September 12, 1982.
-On the same night, Steven R. Pearsall, 35, also went missing from the Lewiston Civic Theater.
+Kristina Diane Nelson, 21, and her stepsister Jacqueline Ann Miller, 18, disappeared while walking from Nelson's apartment to a grocery store in downtown Lewiston, Idaho on September 12, 1982.
+On the same night, Steven Pearsall, 35, also went missing from the Lewiston Civic Theater.
 He asked his friends to drop him off so he could do some laundry washing and clarinet practice.
 He worked there as a janitor.
 He has not been seen or heard from since.

 Uncharacteristically for Pearsall, he left his clarinet at the theatre.
 He also left an uncashed paycheck at his apartment and his car parked at a friend's house.
-Pearsall was well-known to both women and had a "big brother"-like relationship with them.
+Pearsall was well known to both women and had a "big brother"-like relationship with them.
 They only lived a few blocks away from his apartment, and on their way to the store, they would have passed the theatre and may have even gone inside.
 Nelson had worked as a janitor at the theatre before quitting, and Pearsall took her position.
 Pearsall and Nelson had also both attended Lewis-Clark State College.

 The remains of Nelson and Miller were found March 19, 1984, in a rural area 35 miles from Lewiston near Kendrick, Idaho.
 Investigators were unable to determine a cause of death for Nelson, but determined that Miller had been murdered.
 Pearsall was never located.
 Investigators initially suspected Pearsall may have been involved in the Nelson-Miller abduction and murders, but later stated that all three had probably been in or near the theater at the time they vanished and were likely victims of the same killer.
-Authorities believe it is possible Pearsall witnessed their murders and was himself killed as a result.
+Authorities believe it is possible Pearsall was killed after witnessing their murders.

 Suspects and investigation

 In 1984, Idaho State Police stated that serial killer Ottis Toole had "implicated himself" in the murder of David and was their "strongest suspect", but added that two other men had also confessed to the same crime.
 In 2009, a retired Lewiston police detective who had also interviewed Toole stated that he had ruled him out as a suspect.
 In 1995, Lewiston police announced that Nelson, Miller, and Pearsall may have been murdered together inside the Lewiston Civic Theater by another theater employee.
-The suspect, who was present at the theater the night of the trio's disappearance, had also lived in the home from which Christina White disappeared in 1979.
+The suspect, who was present at the theater the night of the trio's disappearance, had also lived in the home from which White disappeared in 1979.

 In 1998, authorities from Spokane, Washington who were investigating the killings that would later be attributed to Robert Lee Yates interviewed this same suspect.
 In 1998, Lewiston police stated their belief that Kristin David's murder was linked with the other Lewiston-area murders and disappearances.
 A 2009 news report stated that David had worked for a time at the Lewiston Civic Theater and may have known the same theater employee suspected in the Nelson-Miller-Pearsall case.
+In 2011, a 53-minute documentary examining the case, Confluence, was released which identified the then-unnamed suspect.